Kitchen Accidents a Common Cause of Workplace Injury

 We Help Kitchen Workers Obtain the Compensation They Deserve

 The restaurant industry is a significant part of our nation’s economy.
 There are more than one million restaurants in the U.S. – employing approximately 10 percent of the U.S. workforce.
 Given the impressive size of the service industry, it is no surprise that accidents are common among kitchen workers.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including kitchen accidents caused by poor housekeeping, harsh chemicals, and unguarded machines.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including kitchen accidents caused by poor housekeeping, harsh chemicals, and unguarded machines.

 Common Kitchen Accident Injuries

 Restaurant and kitchen workers face many on-the-job hazards, which can cause injuries of varying severity.
-According to an industry report, the top three states for severe restaurant injuries are California, Florida and Pennsylvania.
+According to an industry report, the top three states for severe restaurant injuries are California, Florida, and Pennsylvania.